rmskmr05/15072021ML01/README.md

 <p>
   This program accepts user data (name, email and phone number) and create a file to store this info.<br>
   And prints the registered users.<br>
-  It don't replicate the user based on unique info (name & email).
+  It don't replicate the user based on unique info (email & phone).

 </p>